blackroom24/xpensetrack/README.md

 # Info

+A simple Expense Tracker.
-This project was made using React to understand how React Context API works.
+Demonstrating the use of React Context API & MongoDB This project was made using MERN.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts